Church of Ireland: General synod and policy-making

 Doctrine, canon law, church governance, church policy, and liturgical matters are decided by the church's general synod.
 The general synod comprises two houses, the House of Bishops and the House of Representatives.
-The House of Bishops includes the 10 diocesan bishops and two archbishops, forming one order.
+The House of Bishops includes the 9 diocesan bishops and two archbishops, forming one order.
 The House of Representatives is made up of two orders, clergy and laity.
 The order of clergy holds one third of the seats while the laity holds two-thirds of the seats.
 As of 2017, there are 216 clergy members and 432 lay members in the House of Representatives.
 The membership of the House of Representatives is made up of delegates from the dioceses, with seats allocated to each diocese's clergy and laity in specific numbers; these delegates are elected every three years.
-The general synod meets annually, and special meetings can be called by the leading bishop or one third of any of its orders.
+The General Synod meets each May annually.
+Historically, it was held in Synod Hall in Dublin from Disestablishment in 1870 until 1985 when it was held in Belfast and has since rotated around the eleven different dioceses.
+Special meetings can also be called by the leading bishop or one-third of any of its orders.

 Changes in policy must be passed by a simple majority of both the House of Bishops and the House of Representatives.
 Changes to doctrine, for example the decision to ordain women as priests, must be passed by a two-thirds majority of both Houses.
 The two sit together for general deliberations but separate for some discussions and voting.
 While the House of Representatives always votes publicly, often by orders, the House of Bishops has tended to vote in private, coming to a decision before matters reach the floor of the synod.
 This practice has been broken only once when, in 1999, the House of Bishops voted unanimously in public to endorse the efforts of the Archbishop of Armagh, the Diocese of Armagh and the Standing Committee of the General Synod in their attempts to resolve the crisis at the Church of the Ascension at Drumcree near Portadown.